Winter driving tips for keeping safe on the road

 With dark mornings and nights and wintery weather conditions, fleet managers and company vehicle drivers need to keep in mind the ‘dos and don’ts’ of winter driving.

-So, with this is mind, we thought it would be a good idea to issue some winter driving tips as a reminder of the added perils on our roads at this time of year.
+So, with this is mind, we have created the following winter driving tips as a reminder of the added perils on our roads at this time of year.
 We’ve also created a PDF guide which you can download, keep and share – click here for your copy.

 We’ve noticed an increase in the use of the latest technology in favour of driving long distances for face-to-face business meetings at this time of year.